Azure/relational-infrastructure/README.md

 ## Purpose and Strategy

 Epic’s stringent protections on intellectual property and documentation, restricted to customers and partners, conflict with the public, open-source nature of AVM modules.
-ARI addresses this by using generic, public Terraform modules to define reusable infrastructure patterns, while isolating Epic-specific configurations in private `.tfvars` files.
+AzRI addresses this by using generic, public Terraform modules to define reusable infrastructure patterns, while isolating Epic-specific configurations in private `.tfvars` files.
 This strategy ensures compliance with Epic’s security and privacy needs, meets AVM’s open-source mandate, and enables broad reusability across Azure workloads.

 The public modules form a flexible foundation, managing resources like [Role-Based VM Sets](#virtual-machine-sets), [Networks](#networks), and [Key Vaults](#key-vaults), configured via Terraform maps for a relational, database-like structure.
 Private `.tfvars` files (e.g., [`virtual_machines.tfvars`](epic/virtual_machines.tfvars), [`networks.tfvars`](epic/networks.tfvars)) tailor these modules for Epic’s high-availability and performance requirements, such as VMSS Flex with rolling upgrades.
 This approach delivers a scalable, secure, and governable infrastructure that supports Epic deployments while remaining adaptable for other use cases.

 ## Infrastructure Model

-ARI uses Terraform maps to mirror a relational database, ensuring high availability and governance.
+AzRI uses Terraform maps to mirror a relational database, ensuring high availability and governance.
 The [infrastructure model diagram](./docs/model.md) outlines the design.

 ### Core Entities